66293 - Solid State Structure and Reactivity

 Course contents

-Fundamentals of Solid-State Physics;
+2) Fundamentals of crystallography

-- CVD and PVD Techniques;
+9) CVD and PVD techniques

-- Biomaterials and Bioceramics;
+11) Biomaterials and bioceramics.

 - Introduction to biocrystallography and comparison with other structural techniques such as nuclear magnetic resonance (NMR) and electron microscopy under cryogenic conditions (cryo-EM);